OpenChemistry/tomvizdocs/docs/interactive.md

 # Interactive Python Console

-Tomviz provides a Python console and interactive API that can be using to build up and interact with pipelines from within Python.
-The Python console can be enable using the View menu.
+Tomviz provides a Python console and interactive API that can be used to build up and interact with pipelines from within Python.
+The Python console can be enabled using the View menu.

-# Load a state file
+# Loading a state file

 ```python
 >>>